 - Sherwood Forest of SC Planning Committee

-- Best Lawerys in America, Litigation – Employment Law, 2018
+- Best Lawyers in America, Litigation – Labor and Employment Law, 2018-present; Employment Law – Individuals, 2020-present

-- “Legal Elite of the Midlands” 2015, 2017 by Columbia Metropolitan Magazine in field of labor and employment law
+- “Legal Elite of the Midlands” 2015, 2017 by Columbia Business Monthly in field of Labor and Employment Law

 - Presenter, “How to Spot a Liar: The Use of Polygraphs in Employment Law Matters,” SC Bar Employment Law Division Annual Conference, January 2017